vertexproject/synapse/docs/synapse/httpapi.rst

 ~~~~~~~~~~~~~~~

 A Cortex user can create their own API key via Storm.
 The following is an example
-of generating an user API key:
+of generating a user API key:

   ::